 There’s so much talk about regenerative medicine in the media today that patients often ask us to explain what regenerative medicine is, how it works and whether it might be a viable solution for them.

-Regenerative medicine deals with the process of restoring the normal function of the body by replacing, engineering or reengineering human cells, tissues, or organs.
+Regenerative medicine deals with the process of restoring the normal function of the body by replacing, engineering, or re-engineering human cells, tissues, or organs.
 This is accomplished by introducing new, young, healthy tissue into your body.
 Cell therapy refers to a procedure that relies on harvesting your own cells and reintroducing them to your body.

 It’s a fact that your body has the innate ability to heal tissue that has been injured or is aging.
-This is accomplished when your body’s own stem cells perform the function they’re naturally designed to do, renew and repair cells, and differentiate into specialized cells.
-Healthy, young and effective stem cells have the ability to differentiate, or change into, the proper cell needed to heal an injury.
+This is accomplished when your body’s own cells perform the function they’re naturally designed to do, renew and repair cells, and differentiate into specialized cells.
+Healthy, young, and effective cells can change into the proper cell needed to heal an injury.
 For example, if you have lower back pain that emanates from a disc injury, your body needs one type of cell to repair the damage that is responsible for your pain.
-If you have joint pain resulting from damaged or degraded cartilage, another type of cell may be required to heal the injury.
-Stem cells are the mechanisms that provide the proper cell type to heal your body.
+If you have joint pain resulting from damaged or degraded cartilage, another cell type may be required to heal the injury.
+Cells are the mechanisms that provide the proper cell type to heal your body.

-If the human body already has stem cells and natural growth factors, why is regenerative medicine valuable?
+If the human body already has cells and natural growth factors, why are treatments that contain cells valuable?

-Unfortunately, studies show that as we age the natural ability of our stem cells to renew and restore diminishes and our natural cells are far less effective than they were when we were young.
-We have many fewer healthy stem cells as our bodies age and we lose much of the ability to heal quickly and efficiently.
+Unfortunately, studies show that our cell's natural ability to renew and restore diminishes as we age, and our natural cells are far less effective than they were when we were young.
+We have many fewer healthy cells as our bodies age, and we lose much of the ability to heal quickly and efficiently.
 This is evidenced by the fact that children heal much more quickly than adults.

-Regenerative medicine uses young, healthy stem cells, growth factors and other healing components from allografts (donated tissue) to help your body heal.
+Regenerative medicine uses young, healthy cells, growth factors, and other healing components from allografts (donated tissue) to help your body heal.

 - Where do they come from?

-- Why are they so effective at assisting the bodies natural healing process?
+- Why are they so effective at assisting the body's natural healing process?

-Mesenchymal stem cells come from the Wharton’s jelly found in the umbilical cord of newly born babies.
+Mesenchymal cells come from the Wharton’s jelly found in the umbilical cord of newly born babies.
 The cells used in our treatment option are from cesarean deliveries.
-Both mother and baby are checked and monitored throughout the pregnancy and never experience any ill effects or discomfort from the donation of the umbilical cord.
-All tissue processed meets the highest standards as mandated by the FDA, and the American Association of Tissue Banks.
+Both mother and baby are checked and monitored throughout the pregnancy and never experience any ill effects or discomfort from the umbilical cord donation.

-By introducing these young, healthy stem cells into your body, we give your body’s natural ability to heal a big boost.
-It’s like turning the clock back to when you were very young and had the ability to heal very quickly.
+By introducing these young, healthy cells into your body, we give your body’s natural ability to heal a big boost.
+It’s like turning the clock back to when you were very young and could heal very quickly.

-What results can I expect from the treatment options available through regenerative medicine?
+What results can I expect from cell therapy treatments?

-- First, when your body experiences an injury resulting in pain, it releases chemicals that increase the blood flow to the injured area to protect that area.
+- First, when your body experiences an injury resulting in pain, it releases chemicals that increase the injured area's blood flow to protect that area.
 Upon arrival to the injured area, some of these chemicals cause a leak of fluid into the tissue resulting in inflammation.
-The initial, and most often, rapid relief from this treatment is a result of the strong anti-inflammatory properties of the formula.
-Reducing inflammation reduces pain.
+The initial, and most often, rapid relief from this treatment results from the strong anti-inflammatory properties of the formula.
+Reducing the inflammation reduces pain.

-- Next, the long-term result of regenerative medicine is much like the name indicates, it helps your body regenerate cells, tissue, bone etc. The value of regenerating cells, tissue, bone etc. is that this regeneration aids your body’s natural ability to heal more effectively.
+- Next, the long-term result of regenerative medicine is much like the name indicates; it helps your body regenerate cells, tissue, bone, etc. The value of regenerating cells, tissue, or bone is that this regeneration aids your body’s natural ability to heal more effectively.
 It is not unusual for patients to see long-term relief from the pain associated with the back, knee, joints, partially torn rotator cuffs, tendons, ligaments, disc issues, plantar fasciitis, tendinitis, pinched nerves, torn muscles, sports injuries and many more injuries.
 The long-term relief comes from the body actually healing itself with the help of the treatment.

-There are forms of stem cell replacement that are painful.
-However, the use of Mesenchymal stem cells does not require the harvesting of any tissue from you, our patient.
-Other forms of stem cell replacement require the harvesting of your blood or bone marrow, which are then processed for stem cells and reintroduced to the body.
-Not only are these procedures rather painful but you are reintroducing and relying upon the healing capability of aged stem cells rather than young, healthy, more vibrant cells.
+There are forms of cell replacement that are painful.
+However, the use of Mesenchymal cells found in umbilical allografts does not require any tissue harvest from you, our patient.
+On the other hand, cell therapy requires the harvesting of your blood or bone marrow, which is then processed for cells and reintroduced to your body.
+Not only are these procedures rather painful, but you are reintroducing and relying upon the healing capability of aged cells rather than young, healthy, more vibrant cells.